Cubic rational expressions over a finite field: Cubic expressions over an algebraically closed field

 Now suppose that $R(x)$ has at least three ramification points.
 Assuming, as we may, that the ramification points include $\infty$ and $0$, with corresponding branch points $\infty$ and $0$ (hence it has $\infty$ as at least a double pole and $0$ as at least a double zero), $R(x)$ will have the form $R(x)=(x^3+ax^2)/(bx-c)$, for some $a,b,c\in K$.
 Further imposing, as we may, that $R(x)$ has $1$ as a ramification point with corresponding branch point $1$, amounts to $R(x-1)-1$ having a double zero at $0$.
 A short calculation then leads to

-with $c\neq 0,1$ otherwise $R_c(x)$ would be quadratic rather than cubic.
-Because the ramification points besides $\infty$ are the zeroes of the derivative $R'(x)$, one computes that the fourth ramification point (which may coincide with one of $\infty,0,1$) is $\lambda=-c(c-2)/(2c-1)$, with corresponding branch point $\mu=-c(c-2)^3/(2c-1)^3$.
-See also~\cite[Example~8.2]{Osserman:given_ramification} for a similar discussion of this case.
+with $c\neq 0,1$ (otherwise $R_c(x)$ would be quadratic rather than cubic).
+Because the ramification points besides $\infty$ are the zeroes of the derivative $R'(x)$, one computes that the fourth ramification point (which may coincide with one of $\infty,0,1$) is $\lambda=c(2-c)/(2c-1)$, with corresponding branch point $\mu=c(2-c)^3/(2c-1)^3$.
+A similar discussion of an equivalent family is given in~\cite[Example~8.2]{Osserman:given_ramification}.

 Now we examine when $R(x)$ has precisely three ramification points.
 We see that $\lambda=\infty,0,1$ when $c=1/2,2,-1$, respectively.
-Because $\mu$ equals $\lambda$ for each of those values of $c$, they yield equivalent rational expressions $R_c(X)$, as one can change one to any other by suitably permuting the three ramification points, and the branch points correspondingly.
+Because $\mu$ equals $\lambda$ for each of those values of $c$, those three choices of $c$ yield equivalent rational expressions $R_c(X)$, as one can change from one another by suitably permuting the three ramification points, and the branch points correspondingly.